Storytelling using multimedia to tell the story

 Color

 You can also use color to draw your eye into a photo.
-Here the lady in pink draws your attention because she is wearing Pink.
-Unfortunately, the same image in Black & White loses the directing quality of the color.
+Here, the lady in pink draws your attention because she is wearing Pi.
+The same photo in bland white loses the directing quality of the color.

-To make a B&W photo work, photographers will burn and dodge to direct your eye with available light photography.
-Here I have burned in some photo areas, so the lightest area leads your eye.
+To make a B&W photo worth, photographers will burn and dodge to direct the eye with available light photography.
+Here, I have burned in some of the areas of the photo so the lightest area directs the eye.

 Photography is writing with light.
 That is what the word means.
-Now take a moment later, I decided to add light to the situation above.
-Watch how much I am currently directing your eye with the light.
+No, wait a minute.
+I decided to add light to the situation above.
+Watch how much I am now directing your eye with the light.

-While the lady in pink is drawing some of your attention, I have more light on the scientist here holding a brain model.
+While the lady in pink is attracting some of your attention, I have more information on the scientist holding a brain model.

-I have now really isolated where I want you to look in black and white.
-So I have removed the color influence of the pink jacket, and you are now because of introducing a spotlight on the subject, a way for me to influence where the audience looks.
+In black and white, I have now really isolated where I want you to look.
+I have removed the pink jacket’s color influence, and you are now, because of the introduction of a spotlight on the subject, a way for me to influence where the audience looks.

 Put it all together

-Here I am using the off-camera flash and a longer lens of 90mm to come close to the two little girls.
-But, most importantly, I am capturing a moment where their eyes are communicating interest, and this is the second most important part of a photograph—The Moment.
+I used an off-camera flash and a 90 mm lens to get close to the two little girls.
+Most importantly, I was capturing a moment when their eyes communicated interest, which is the second most important part of a photo—the Moment.

-Here I am using the off-camera flash to light the young boy and make the background darker.
-The mother’s orange jacket is a complimentary color to the blue jacket, and I am also using the color to help direct you.
-I am using the hand of the scientist holding the brain model.
-In contrast, the mother’s hands continue to lead you toward the boy’s expression on his face—this moment of interest by his eyes and mouth expressions showing interest.
-The mom’s expression also compliments her son’s expression.
+Here, I am using the off-camera flash to light the young boy and make the background darker.
+The mother’s orange jacket is a complementary color to the blue jacket, and I am also using the color to help direct you.
+I am using the hand of the scientist holding the brain model while the mother’s hands continue to direct you towards the boy’s expression on his face.
+His eyes and facial expressions catch this moment of interest.
+The mom’s expression also complements her son’s expression.

-Here I am again using the off-camera flash to brighten the people in the foreground and the background is now darker.
-I am still using composition to help direct you and, most important, looking for the moment that tells the story.
+I am again using the off-camera flash to brighten the people in the foreground, and the background is now darker.
+I am still using composition to help direct you, and most importantly, I am looking for the moment that tells the story.
 The embroidery on the scientist’s sleeve almost replaces the need for a caption.

-The off-camera flash enhances capturing a moment with a father and daughter.
-In addition, the photo reads faster than had I relied solely on composition alone.
+Capture a moment with a father and daughter.
+The photo reads faster than if I had relied solely on composition.

-As seen in this last photo, your eye will wonder if the photographer hasn’t used all the tools necessary to direct your attention.
+As seen in this last photo, your eye will wander if the photographer doesn’t use all the necessary tools to direct your attention.

-When you look back at your photos from something you attended, and nothing stands out, there is a reason.
+When you look back at your photos from an event and nothing stands out, there is a reason.
 Are you using all the tools at your disposal to capture moments?
-Of all the tools you can use, off-camera flash maybe the best weapon you have.
+Of all the tools you can use, an off-camera flash may be your best weapon.
 Do you know how to use one?

 Storyline involves a Plot